 - Be committed to returning to his or her country of origin after receiving the graduate degree

-- Not engaged previously in graduate study at any other institution of higher learning in the U.S.
+- Not have been engaged previously in graduate study at any other institution of higher learning in the United States

-Students at any stage of graduate study may be nominated, but preference is given to those holding a master’s degree, and particularly those who have reached the dissertation stage and have exhausted the normal sources of financial support.
-The fellowship will provide $30,000.
-The award will be made based on the strength of the student’s academic record and supporting documents (letters of recommendation, transcripts, etc).
+Students at any stage of graduate study may apply, but preference is given to those holding a master’s degree, and particularly those who have reached the dissertation stage and have exhausted the normal sources of financial support.

-The application is currently open and available through the Tango portal.
-Applications are due April 23, 2018.
-(Note: this is an extension to the previously published deadline.)
+Apply now through the Tango portal.
+Applications are due May 23, 2019.
+(This is an extension to the previously published deadline.)